 Fast growers, orchid trees typically reach heights of 20 to 40 feet and can be almost as wide as they are tall.
 Some, like the orange- and yellow-flowering B. kockiana of Malaysia, are climbers that need a strong support.
 There is a tendency for orchid trees to sprout multiple trunks, and for branches to extend and then droop.
 Most trees flower in late winter through early summer.

 Orchid trees like warmth; most don't tolerate frost.
 In the US, they grow in Hawaii, Southern California, Texas, Louisiana, and Florida, where they like full sun.
 If the soil is too alkaline, they'll let you know: their normally bright green leaves turn yellowish.

-The International Union for Conservation of Nature (IUCN, 2021) has assessed 75 species of Bauhinia, and 18 of those are Endangered or Vulnerable, threatened by livestock, agriculture, or logging.
-One, Bauhinia haughtii, is found only in coastal Ecuador.
+The International Union for Conservation of Nature (IUCN, 2022) has assessed more than 90 species of Bauhinia, and 24 of those are Endangered or Vulnerable, threatened mostly by livestock, agriculture, or logging.
+One, B. haughtii, is found only in coastal Ecuador.
 Just 30 individuals remain, in a protected area of its native habitat, but the plants have been cultivated at the Ecuadorean National Herbarium and the Missouri Botanical Garden.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.

 This beautiful Brazilian Bauhinia is known as the cow's hoof tree, because its double-lobed leaves resemble a cow's hoof.
 One of the hardiest orchid trees, it blooms in spring and summer.
 You can find this at the Zoo, along Tiger Trail.

 Hong Kong Orchid Tree